kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - `active`: a matching track is available.
 - `ended`: a previously `active` track is no longer available.
-- `current`: all active tracks have been sent.
+- `live`: all active tracks have been sent.

 Each track starts as `ended` can transition to and from the `active`.
 The subscriber SHOULD close the stream if it receives a duplicate status, such as two `active` statuses in a row or an `ended` without `active`.

-The `current` status applies to the entire stream instead of a single track.
+The `live` status applies to the entire stream instead of a single track.
 It SHOULD be sent by the publisher after all `active` ANNOUNCE messages have been sent.
 The subscriber SHOULD use this as a signal that it has caught up, for example a track may not exist.